 “I’ve grown closer to my brother because I now see eye to eye with him about racing.
 It’s something he’s very into and now that I’m into it too, we can have a good conversation,” she says.

 Muslims are urged to teach their kids riding horses.

-In a statement by Umar Ibn El-Khattab (may Allah Be Pleased with him) he says, “Teach your children swimming, archery and horse riding.”
+In a statement many Muslim scholars attributed to Umar Ibn El-Khattab, may Allah be pleased with him, he says, “Teach your children swimming, archery and horse riding.”

-The traditions of Prophet Muhammad undoubtedly encourage involvement in sporting activities as a way to promote a healthy lifestyle and encourage brotherly love and family togetherness.
+The traditions of Prophet Muhammad, peace and blessings be upon him, undoubtedly encourage involvement in sporting activities as a way to promote a healthy lifestyle and encourage brotherly love and family togetherness.